ideaflare/ideaflare.github.io/_posts/2016-07-07-practical-refactoring.markdown

 Refactoring makes:

 * extending software easier
-* maintaining existing code less dreadful
+* maintaining existing code less vague
 * hunting bugs less frequent and easier to isolate.

 ## When to refactor ?

 **Now** is always the best time.
-There often won't be time to do it later, and refactoring after the work has been completed is _subjective_.
+There often won't be time to do it later, and big bang refactorings seldom demonstrate immediate business value.

-### Wait, _subjective_ ?
+### Build the house you want to live in

 > They boy scout rule - "Always leave the campground cleaner than you found it"